-Due to the stiffness of the material and the strength of the internal fiber “skeleton,” LFI products are capable of functioning at both extremely high and extremely low temperatures and in all climates.
+Due to the stiffness of the material and the strength of the internal fiber “skeleton,” LFI products are capable of functioning at both high and low temperatures and in all climates.

-Unlike traditional plastics, which warp and deform when exposed to extreme heat, LFI parts retain functionality even at temperatures reaching their melting point.
+Unlike traditional thermoplastics, which warp and deform when exposed to extreme heat, LFI parts retain functionality even at temperatures reaching some thermoplastics melting point.
 They do not lose their impact resistance or load-bearing ability even after lengthy exposure to heat.

 The same applies to cold climates – the polyurethane-fiber composite continues to bear loads and resist impact at temperatures as low as -60 degrees Fahrenheit (-50 degrees Celsius).